bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

 Configure proxy URLs and ASGI server options on ``serve()``, not ``show(app)``.

 The browser must be able to reach the local application server.
-This is browser-tested in local JupyterLab and Notebook 7.
+This is browser-tested in local JupyterLab; Notebook 7 consumes the same renderer, but does not currently have a separate automated browser run.
 VS Code webviews may need an explicit ``notebook_url`` and allowed origin.
 Hosted environments such as JupyterHub and Colab require a URL proxy.
 The bundled renderer displays a specific connectivity diagnostic when the proxy is missing; portable host handling depends on whether that host executes the HTML application bootstrap.